aayobam/twitter-home-page/README.md

+# Hello There 👋
-this twitter landing page was designed as an entry test for makers innovation internship
+* This twitter landing page was designed as an entry test for makers innovation internship 🖥️